thorsten-l/phosy-tool/README.md

 ## "Configure" your own attribute set

-1. edit `jsh/createAttributes.jsh`
+1. edit `jsh/createPhonebookAttributes.jsh`
+2. edit `jsh/createUserAttributes.jsh`

-`jsh/createAttributes.jsh` is Java (NOT JavaScript) code, executed by an embedded JShell for every single LDAP entry during the synchronization process.
+`jsh/*.jsh` is Java (NOT JavaScript) code, executed by an embedded JShell for every single LDAP entry during the synchronization process.

 You can build your own phonenumber normalizer or specify how prefix and suffix will be created.
 Use the delivered code as a sample.